 Better adhesion

 Slag has more excellent resistance to wear compared to natural rocks.
 It is best for a driveway that is in regular use with vehicles.
-The tires are able to grip its surface.
+The tires can grip its surface.

 Other materials become slippery and polished with time, but slag is rougher and grippier.
 Because of the slag’s high traction, the driveway is not as slippery as stone or concrete driveways.
 This is important in wet and icy conditions, even for pedestrians.